TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Somehow communicate the number of magazines available and their fillings
+- Maybe just automatically arrange the items in inventory gui and keep containers open by default?

 - Fix rendering order of dropped gun attachments
 	- Also make it possible to always render them under?